Using Gift Money for a Down Payment

 There are no limits on the amount of gift funds that buyers can use toward a USDA loan down payment.

-When it comes to receiving and using gift money, it's important to understand that the rules can vary widely depending on the type of mortgage.
-For example, Freddie Mac requires that borrowers who receive gifted funds for conventional mortgages supply a gift letter that explains to the lender where the gift money originated.
+When it comes to receiving and using gift money, it’s important to understand that the rules can vary widely depending on the type of mortgage.
+You’ll need to show proof of your gift money from the donor, which may include a gift letter or documentation of bank statements.
+Let's look deeper into the ways to disclose your gift money for a mortgage.

 • Proof of transfer of funds from the donor’s account to the homebuyer’s account